rusty-brown/fine-fractals-zoom-videos/README.md

 ## Finebrot

-In fine fractals we are interested in all intermediate results for a specific calculation, for example z<sup>2</sup>
+When calculating fine fractals we are interested in all intermediate calculation results.
 All these intermediate results form a **calculation path**.

-This app computes at least one calculation path for each pixel of Mandelbrot domain.
+This program computes at least one calculation path for each pixel.

 All these **calculation paths together** are what makes the **Finebrot fractal**.